Tony K.Y. Lim, Ph.D.

 -

-Discovered 3 different mechanisms to target analgesics to injured peripheral nerve
+Discovered three different mechanisms to target analgesics to injured peripheral nerves.

 2007–2008